-Method of assessment Unit 1: Listening Examination (Foundation/Higher Tier) - 25% Unit 2: Reading Examination (Foundation/Higher Tier) - 25% Unit 3: Speaking - 25% Unit 4: Writing Examination - 25%
+Method of assessment Unit 1: Listening examination (foundation / higher tier) - 25%

+Wethou of ussessment Unit 2: Reading examination (foundation / higher tier) - 25%

+Unit 3: Speaking - 25% Unit 4: Writing examination - 25%

 Exam board AQA

 What will you study?
 You will be covering topics such as Lifestyles , looking at health, relationships and choices with family and friends, future plans, social issues, and equality.
 Leisure , looking at free time and the media you use, shopping, money, and fashion.
-Holidays , looking at plans, preferences, and the experiences, what to see and getting around.
-Home and Environment , looking at your local area, hometown or neighbourhood, where it is and what it is like, and special occasions celebrated in the home.
+Holidays , looking at plans, preferences, and experiences, what to see and getting around.
+Home and environment , looking at your local area, hometown or neighbourhood, where it is and what it is like, and special occasions celebrated in the home.
 Environment , looking at current problems facing the planet and being environmentally friendly within the home and local area.
-Work and Education , looking at your school and discussing your future plans.
+Work and education , looking at your school and discussing your future plans.
 What is your school like?
 What pressures?
 What problems?
 Looking at future job plans and advantages and disadvantages to different jobs.

 What skills will you develop?
 An interest in different cultures

 Grammatical knowledge both in English and Spanish

 Build your communication skills

 Problem solving

 Public speaking

 What can you do by the end of the course?
 A good GCSE pass ensures that you can communicate well in Spanish with a native speaker.
 You will be able to understand, speak, read and write.
 You can also use the knowledge you have gained and continue this into A level studies and thereby become one of those rare species in this country - an able linguist, who gets the jobs others can only dream of.

-Careers can include Lawyer
+Careers can include • Lawyer

 Accountant

-Translator
+• Translator

-Engineer
+• Engineer

 Pharmacist

-Doctor
+• Doctor

-Nurse
+• Nurse

 ICT specialist

-Higher Education Lecturer
+Higher education lecturer

-Primary School Teacher
+Primary school teacher

-Secondary School Teacher
+Secondary school teacher

 Charity worker

-Civil Service
+Civil service